In This Article

 Who is this course for?

-- Nurses employed in critical care settings (emergency departments or intensive care units)
+- Registered nurses employed in critical care settings (emergency departments or intensive care units) who wish to build assessment, monitoring and management skills to care for critically ill patients

-- Health professionals looking to progress their careers into leadership and advanced practice roles
+- Registered nurses looking to progress their careers into leadership and advanced practice roles

 Entry requirements